 From the Egyptians believing in eternal life to flying cars and jetpacks; humans have always been keen on dreaming about the future.
 While some predictions have become reality, others still remain a fantasy.
 We don’t own jetpacks yet after all.
 As we follow the trail of technological teases and wild expectations, we encounter yesteryear's utopian (and dystopian!) visions about today.

 The world's first major exhibition about yesterday's future

 If you really want to change the present, you have to look ahead, into the future.
 Changes and innovation are set in motion by people who believe that the world can be better or different.
 They are the artists, architects, designers, scientists and thinkers that make tangible what others do not yet see.
 What can we learn from yesterday's future visions?
 Over 50.000 tickets sold.Book your ticket today!

 Future thinkers, artists, designers, scientists, architects and thinkers make tangible what others do not yet see.
 Changes and innovation are set in motion by people who believe that the world can be not only different, but better.

 From Da Vinci's dream of flying, to a Space Age Jetpack.
 To Nostradamus predictions of the end of the Earth, to the Egyptians desire of eternal life.
 In ten tunnels full of fiction and facts, we take you along the visions of yesterday.
 The idealists and the doomsayers, the scientists and the dreamers.
 Which dreams have come true, and which have remained science fiction?

+Join us on an expedition through today’s futures and allow yourself to be swept away by feelings of nostalgia.
 With work by Studio Drift, Maison de Faux & Esmay Wagemans, Driessens & Verstappen, Audrey Large, Tabita Rezaire, Michael Mandiberg and Studio Smack.